Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Introduction

 \subsection{Related work}

-\textbf{Repeated Stackelberg games.} Learning optimal Stackelberg strategies has been studied in the offline~\citep{conitzer2006computing} and the online setting, where only instantaneous best-responses are observable (i.e., no access to a best-response oracle).
+\paragraph{Repeated Stackelberg games.} Learning optimal Stackelberg strategies has been studied in the offline~\citep{conitzer2006computing} and the online setting, where only instantaneous best-responses are observable (i.e., no access to a best-response oracle).
 Key applications include Stackelberg Security Games (e.g., ~\citep{blum2014learning,balcan2015commitment,peng2019learning,xu2016playing}) and strategic classification (e.g.,~\cite{dong2018strategic,chen2020learning,ahmadi2021strategic,ahmadi2023fundamental}).
-Another line of work treats repeated games as an extensive form game and studies optimal strategies for infinite~\citep{zuo2015optimal} or finite~\citep{arunachaleswaran2022efficient} horizons.
-Other works consider learning in the presence of non-myopic agents that best respond by maximizing discounted utilities~\citep{amin2013learning,Haghtalab2022LearningIS,abernethy2019learning}.
-The main distinction to our work is that in our setting, the agents have only calibrated forecasts regarding the principal's strategies (rather than full knowledge of them).
+There is a line of work that treats repeated Stackelberg games as meta-game where both players choose game-playing algorithms as their strategies, and studies optimal strategies for infinite~\citep{zuo2015optimal} or finite~\citep{arunachaleswaran2022efficient} horizons.
+Other works consider learning in the presence of non-myopic agents that best respond by maximizing discounted utilities~\citep{amin2013learning,haghtalab2022learning,abernethy2019learning}.
+The main distinction to our work is that in our setting, the agents have only calibrated forecasts regarding the principal's strategies rather than full knowledge of them, which has been the central assumption in learning in Stackelberg games thus far. { Notably, our work is technically closest to that of \citet{haghtalab2022learning}, and we build on their result on optimizing the principal's utility using approximate best-response queries.
+Conceptually, however, our work takes a diverging perspective of assuming the agent has only minimal knowledge of the principal's strategies and use forecasting algorithms to deal with their uncertainty, whereas \citet{haghtalab2022learning} assumes the agent has full knowledge of the principal's long-term learning algorithm and their primary goal is to enable the principal to learn in the presence of non-myopic agent behavior. }